-- Mood changes (being quieter, more attention-seeking or tearful than usual) - Temper tantrums - Changes in eating or sleeping habits - Unexplained symptoms or head and stomach aches - Reluctance to go to school - Changes in academic performance - Missing equipment or requests for extra pocket money - Unwillingness to discuss or secrecy about their online communications (eg mobile phone texts, Facebook comments) - Damaged clothing or bruising.
+- Mood changes (being guieter, more attention-seeking or tearful than usual) - Temper tantrums - Changes in eating or sleeping habits - Unexplained symptoms or head and stomach aches - Reluctance to go to school - Changes in academic performance - Missing equipment or requests for extra pocket money - Unwillingness to discuss or secrecy about their online communications, social media - Damaged clothing or bruising.
 Early contact is essential at this point.